-The ability of the Company to service its liabilities - principally interest and capital on the issued Loan Notes - is almost entirely dependent on other Group Companies, to pay capital and interest on the inter-group loans provided by the Company.
+The ability of the Company to service its liabilities - principally interest and capital on the issued Loan Notes - is dependent on other Group Companies, to pay capital and interest on the inter-group loans provided by the Company.
 The appropriateness of the use of the Going Concern in the preparation of the Financial Statements of the Company is therefore highly dependent on the respective analysis performed for the Group and this is detailed later within the strategic report.

 The profit for the year and the Company's financial position at the end of the year are shown in the attached financial statements.
-The profit for the year was \notin 4,171,871 (2020: profit \notin 7,953,416) which is transferred to reserves.
+The profit for the year was \notin 7,159,841 (2021: profit \notin 4,171,871) which is transferred to retained earnings.